Alert 1 of 2

 Spend mindfully

-Creating a budget can take some time and lots of number crunching, but it’s not the real challenge of financial wellness.
-The hard part comes when you’ve got to actually stick to that budget and make it part of your life.
+Creating a budget can take some time and lots of number crunching, but it’s not the hardest challenge of financial wellness.
+The tough part comes when you’ve got to actually stick to that budget and make it part of your life.
 And one reason many people don’t end up keeping their budget is because they spend money without consciously thinking.

 Resolve to be more mindful about your spending this year, which means actually thinking about what you’re doing when you swipe that card or hand over that cash to the cashier.
 You can accomplish this by taking a moment to think about what you’re purchasing and how much you’re paying for it.
 You can also set yourself up for better success by staying off your phone while you complete your in-store transactions.
 Or for me, staying off Instagram so I don’t get ‘influenced’ every evening while scrolling!